futtta/wp-youtube-lyte/readme.txt

 * [Rate my plugin on wordpress.org](http://wordpress.org/extend/plugins/wp-youtube-lyte/)

 == Changelog ==

+= 1.7.2 =
+* new: you can add a text underneath each video (e.g. for privacy disclaimer purposes, think GDPR) by adding it on the settings-page
+* fix: thumbnails from LYTE without API key can now also be cached locally

 = 1.7.1 =
 * Finally fixed a nasty bug that caused API key validation to fail on PHP 7.1 and higher.
 A big thank you to @emilyatal, @mkalina, @nicolaottomano, @aminech, @partounian, @nicksws who all provided valuable input in [the WordPress LYTE support forum](https://wordpress.org/support/topic/youtube-api-got-error-1-2/) and tested multiple debug-versions to help fix this.